-With all of the above challenges, you'd be forgiven for wondering why financial services firms advertise at all!
+With all of the above challenges, you'd be forgiven for wondering why mortgage brokers advertise at all!
 And yet they clearly do.

-Many very big institutions get by on the back of "the flywheel effect".
-They have a big enough customer base and they've been around long enough that they don't have to excel at results-accountable marketing to stay in business.
+Many very big organisations survive on the back of "the flywheel effect".
+They have a big enough client base and they've been around long enough that they don't have to excel at results-accountable marketing to stay in business.

-Whereas many very small firms (for example, 1 or 2 principal mortgage brokers or financial planners) do almost no marketing - often because they haven't figured out how to make it pay.
+Whereas many very small firms (for example, those with 1 or 2 principals) do almost no marketing - often because they haven't figured out how to make it pay.